 When I returned to my regular teaching at the Maryland Institute College of Art that fall I immediately made an appointment with our dean.
 I was very excited.
 I told her all about the Internet.
 I told her “I don’t know how it will happen or when but the Internet will change, not just what we teach but how we teach.”
 She finally stopped me and said, “I have no idea what you’re talking about.
 Let’s go talk to the President of the school.”

 When we met with him I repeated my prediction.
 After some chit chat, he said to us: “This is not Carnegie Mellon; this is not a research institution.
 This will never happen here.”
-That is a direct quote etched in my brain.
-Of course, the irony is that not just the Maryland Institute, but all schools and organizations are knee-deep into the wired world (eleven years after my statement the school dedicated the Brown Center, a brand new building for their digital and offerings.
+That quote is forever etched in my brain.
+Of course, the irony is that not just the Maryland Institute, but all schools and organizations are knee-deep into the wired world (eleven years after my statement the school dedicated the Brown Center, a brand new building for their digital and offerings).
 To this date, this has been my greatest prediction.
 And I will forever be surprised at that episode of precognition.
 I’ve had a few others since and you might find some in the articles here.

 I am very curious.
 And whenever I start thinking about something I usually end up with something to say.
 I’m less interested in hearing myself pontificate and more interested in poking, prodding, instigating, but most importantly, participating in conversations about things new and on the cusp.
 Not everything new is good and there are commercial and government forces at play whenever “newness” morphs into something that can generate capital, monetary, cultural, or political.
 We live in a time when “something new” seems to appear out of nowhere almost every day.
 So I am constantly excited and involved in this process.